indoor ferns

 Nematodes

 Nematodes are worms that cause damage to the root system underground and the foliage itself.
 A nematode infestation will cause lesions, stunted growth, and wilting.
-When foliar nematodes attack the fronds of ferns, they can discolor and deform the leaves.
+When foliar nematodes attack the lacy fronds of ferns, they can discolor and deform the leaves.

 Getting rid of nematodes is difficult.
 The best thing you can do is prune the affected leaves and repot the fern into another container.